benashman/dropbox-prototype/README.md

 ## Optional

 * [ ] Add a detail view for one of the files and implement favoriting the file.
 Configure a Button
 * [ ] Add UITextFields for the forms so you can actually type in them and handle dismissing the keyboard.
-Dismissing the Keyboard
-* [ ] You should be able to swipe through the welcome screens instead of just tapping them.
+* [x] You should be able to swipe through the welcome screens instead of just tapping them.
-  * [ ] Create a custom free form view controller that is wide enough for 4 screens.
-Creating Custom View Controllers, Creating a Free Form View Controller
-  * [ ] Add a UIScrollView with paging enabled.
-  * [ ] Add 4 UIImageViews for the welcome screens.